Hilary Bell: Playwright

 Hilary Bell writes for stage, radio, screen and music theatre.

 She is a member of 7-ON Playwrights, a collective of mid-career dramatists who collaborate on multi-voice projects.
-Their most recent project is the anthology ‘Sharp Darts: Chamber Plays by 7-ON’ (Currency Press, 2021).

 Hilary is a graduate of the Juilliard Playwrights’ Studio, NIDA, and the Australian Film, Television and Radio School (AFTRS).
-She was the 2003-04 Tennessee Williams Fellow in Creative Writing at the University of the South, Tennessee, and in 2013 the Patrick White Playwriting Fellow at the Sydney Theatre Company.
+She was the 2003-04 Tennessee Williams Fellow in Creative Writing at the University of the South, Tennessee, and in 2012 the Patrick White Playwriting Fellow at the Sydney Theatre Company.

 Work